Federal, Quebec ministers say major grocers need to sign code of conduct

 "We've always said that we would sign the code.
 We just need to sign a code that doesn't increase the risk of higher food prices to Canadians."

-In a joint statement, the ministers said the major grocers and all supply chain partners need to adopt and adhere to the code.
+In their statement, MacAulay and Lamontagne said the major grocers and all supply chain partners need to adopt and adhere to the code.

 "In the coming days, we will be reviewing all possible options available to us.
 We encourage all industry partners to quickly commit to signing on to the Grocery Sector Code of Conduct for the benefit of consumers," the ministers said.